Jared Cohn

-Jared Michael Cohn (also credited as Jared Michaels) is an American film director, screenwriter and actor.
-He has directed films such as Buddy Hutchins, Atlantic Rim, and Born Bad, among others, and has directed multiple films for The Asylum.
+Jared Michael Cohn (also credited as Jared Michaels) is an American film director, screenwriter and actor, best known for directing Buddy Hutchins.
+He has also directed films for The Asylum, including Atlantic Rim and Born Bad.

 Background

 Cohn is a writer, director, producer and actor born in New York, and graduated from the New York Institute of Technology with a Bachelor of Fine Arts degree in communication arts.
 His major was film production and post production.
 He is a photographer, editor and After Effects user, as well as a black belt in Shaolin Kempo Karate, a professional paintball player, and a certified scuba diver.
 He and his body of work have received media coverage.
 He currently lives in Los Angeles, California.

 Career

 In 2011, Cohn wrote and directed Lifetime Channel's number one summer hit, Born Bad, a psychological thriller starring Meredith Monroe (Dawson’s Creek, Criminal Minds) and Michael Welch (the Twilight saga).
 In 2012, he premiered his first theatrical release, Hold Your Breath, which he directed.
 The same year he wrote and directed Bikini Spring Break, starring Robert Carradine (Revenge of the Nerds) and the horror-thriller 12/12/12.

 In 2013, Cohn directed From the Sea (released as Atlantic Rim), starring Graham Greene (Dances with Wolves, Defiance) and David Chokachi (Witchblade, Baywatch).
 He also wrote and directed the women-in-prison drama Jailbait, and had a featured role in the independent horror-thriller, Feed the Devil which was shot on 35mm film.